sahitya-pavurala/NYT/nearest_stars/readme.md

+1) To run the solution, Download the data file and the findstars.py and type from the terminal

+    gunzip hygdata_v3.csv.gz | python findstars.py hygdata_v3.csv 5

-How might your solution change if we wanted to create a findstars service that can respond quickly to requests for distance from an arbitrary point with no memory restrictions, and we want to query it to return the nearest K stars from arbitrary point X=(x,y,z) ?
+2) How might your solution change if we wanted to create a findstars service that can respond quickly to requests for distance from an arbitrary point with no memory restrictions, and we want to query it to return the nearest K stars from arbitrary point X=(x,y,z) ?